marijnh/Eloquent-JavaScript/11_async.md

 should be harmless.

 In general, we will not be building a world-class, robust network today.
-But that's okay, crows don't have very high expectations yet, when it comes to computing.
+But that's okay—crows don't have very high expectations yet, when it comes to computing.

 {{index "defineRequestType function", "requestType function"}}